hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles such as `Observation.performer`.
 In such cases:
-- AU Core Responders **SHALL** correctly populate the element with at least one referenced resource or allowed profile types if the value is known.
+- AU Core Responders **SHALL** correctly populate the element with at least one referenced resource or allowed profile if the value is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid referenced resource or profiles.

-The table below provides a list of AU Core profile elements that allow multiple referenced resource or profile types.
+The table below provides a list of AU Core profile elements that allow multiple referenced resource types or profiles.

 AU Core Profile |Must Support Element|Reference
 ---|---|---